 Local plans are often so much more powerful as kids can continue with ongoing projects and build on activities that can extend into the school year.
 Students going into competitive field majors need to show they have some exposure to the field, and summers are often the best time to do some exploration, because students have such busy lives during the school year.

-In the rest of this article, I present some tips for free summer plans along with examples of what real teens have done to make their summers meaningful.
+Here are tips for free summer plans along with examples of what real teens have done to make their summers meaningful.

 1. Local hospitals, businesses, clinics, and labs can all use free labor.
 Many have pre-existing volunteer and internship programs.
 Many will accept teens.
 Connections can help.